Analysis | Afghanistan became the graveyard of American hubris

 The president responded to this line of argument.
 “There are many who loudly insist that diplomacy cannot succeed without a robust U.S. military presence to stand as leverage,” Biden said during his Wednesday speech, in which he emphasized the need for the country to pivot and face new challenges, from China to cyberwarfare to reckoning with the pandemic.
 “We gave that argument a decade.
 It’s never proved effective. … Our diplomacy does not hinge on having boots in harm’s way.”

-As a mammoth 2019 Washington Post investigation into internal government documents exposed, U.S. policymakers and military officials for years recognized the futility of some of their efforts in Afghanistan.
-But the need to both justify the American presence in the country and also assert that the United States was winning led officials to distort statistics, spin false narratives and, my colleagues concluded, “deliberately mislead the public.”
+As a mammoth 2019 Washington Post investigation into internal government documents exposed, U.S. policymakers and military officials for years recognized the futility of some of their efforts in Afghanistan as the militant threat metastasized and U.S. aid cultivated whole economies built on government corruption.
+But the need to both justify the American presence in the country and also assert that the United States was winning — or could, ultimately, win — in Afghanistan led officials to “deliberately mislead the public,” my colleagues concluded.

 The lessons of the past 20 years are still being measured.
 Some suggest a political solution with the Taliban ought have been secured far earlier.
 “Negotiate early and negotiate often,” said Stephen Biddle, a senior fellow at the Council on Foreign Relations, to my colleagues.
 “You don’t win a war by destroying an opposing army and occupying their capital.
 You win by making possible a settlement that was not possible before the conflict started.”